 Refresh Rate and Response Time: For Smoothness and Speed

 - Refresh Rate (Hz): Measured in Hertz, this indicates how many times per second your screen updates the image.
-A standard 60Hz is fine for basic tasks, but for noticeably smoother motion in everyday use and a crucial advantage in gaming, aim for 100Hz, 120Hz, or higher.
+A standard 60Hz is fine for basic tasks, but for noticeably smoother motion and a crucial advantage in gaming, aim for 100Hz, 120Hz, or higher.
 Competitive gamers often seek 144Hz, 240Hz, or even cutting-edge 360Hz+ displays for the ultimate fluid experience.

 - Adaptive Sync: Technologies like AMD FreeSync and NVIDIA G-Sync synchronize your monitor’s refresh rate with your graphics card’s frame rate, eliminating screen tearing and stuttering for an incredibly smooth gaming experience.
-Most modern 24-inch gaming monitors will support one or both.
+Most modern 24-inch gaming monitors support one or both.

 Connectivity and Ergonomics: The Practical Side